jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ### 02. Submitting a Form via XHR

-This technique implies consists of three basic steps:
+This technique consists of three basic steps:

 1. Serialize form data (that the user introduced in the form input elements).
 2. Send the request.